-The best way to access the posteromedial aspect of the medial meniscal posterior root attachment is to place the arthroscopic camera directly medial to the posterior cruciate ligament and then to view directly down on the meniscal root attachment (Figure 3).
-The surgeon can position the knee in an extended and valgus position in the leg holder, and then directly probe the meniscal attachment to confirm that the root tear is present.
-In many cases, the root tear is easily visible prior to placing the probe; however, the probe can help to assess the range of mobility in the meniscal root attachment, and to assess whether there is significant scarring that is retracting it into a nonanatomic posteromedial position.
-The medial meniscal root attachment is approximately 1cm posterior to the apex of the medial tibial eminence (Figure 4).
-Radial root tears should be positioned medially based upon how far medial the radial tear occurred from the root attachment.
+The best way to access the posteromedial aspect of the medial meniscal posterior root attachment is to position the arthroscopic camera in the anterolateral portal and then to place the camera directly medial to the posterior cruciate ligament and then to view directly down on the meniscal root attachment (Figure 3).

+The surgeon can position the knee in an extended and valgus position in the leg holder, and then directly probe the meniscal attachment to confirm that a root tear is present.
+In many cases, the root tear is easily visible prior to placing the probe; however, the probe can help to assess the range of mobility in the meniscal root attachment, and to assess whether there is significant scarring that is retracting it into a nonanatomic posteromedial position.5 The medial meniscal root attachment is located approximately 1cm posterior to the apex of the medial tibial eminence7 (Figure 4).

+Radial root repairs should be positioned medially based upon how far medial the radial tear occurred from the root attachment.